 7. Facilitate cross-departmental collaboration.

 Many organizations are siloed, lacking opportunities for departments to collaborate with one another.
-Building cross-departmental opportunities for growth and development allows employees to get to know one another and gain some insight into what other teams within the organization are doing.
+Building cross-departmental opportunities for growth and development lets employees get to know one another and gain some insight into what other teams within the organization are doing.
 Beyond that, it encourages employees to be curious and adaptable, and gives them the chance to work on skills that they may not typically focus on.